Biscari massacre

 The Biscari massacre was a war crime committed by members of the United States Army during World War II.
-It refers to two incidents in which U.S. soldiers were involved in killing 71 unarmed Italian and 2 German prisoners-of-war at the Regia Aeronauticas 504 air base in Santo Pietro, a small village near Caltagirone, southern Sicily, Italy on 14 July 1943, most likely under U.S Lieutenant General George S. Patton.
+It refers to two incidents in which U.S. soldiers were involved in killing 71 unarmed Italian and 2 German prisoners-of-war at the Regia Aeronauticas 504 air base in Santo Pietro, a small village near Caltagirone, southern Sicily, Italy, on 14 July 1943.

 Background

 Patton with Lt.
 Col. Lyle Bernard in Brolo, Sicily, in August 1943.

 As part of the Allied invasion of Sicily, the Seventh United States Army under Lieutenant General George S. Patton and the British Eighth Army under General Sir Bernard Montgomery invaded the southeast corner of the island on 10 July 1943.
 Immediately after landing, the US units headed for the airports located in the southern part of the island, and some massacres of civilians were reported; one happened in Vittoria, where 12 Italians died, including Giuseppe Mangano, podestà (mayor) of Acate, and his seventeen-year-old son Valerio, who was killed by a bayonet stabbed in his face.

 As part of Lieutenant General Omar Bradley's II Corps, the 45th Infantry Division was given a difficult task despite the fact that, of the divisions participating in the invasion, it was the only one to be "green," with no previous combat experience.
 The 45th Division's 157th and 179th Infantry Regiments were given the task of capturing several coastal towns and the Comiso Airport before they linked up with the 1st Canadian Infantry Division.

 The 180th Infantry Regiment was given the task of capturing the Biscari airfield and linking up the US 1st Infantry Division.
 The 180th Infantry Regiment performed so poorly in the first 48 hours of the landing that Major General Troy H. Middleton considered relieving its commander.
 Instead, the assistant division commander was sent to exercise close supervision over the regiment.

 During the capture of the Biscari airfield on 14 July 1943, troops of the 180th Infantry killed 71 Italian and two German POWs in two incidents.
 In the first incident 35 Italians and two Germans were killed, and 36 Italians were killed in the second incident.